agarwalvipin/open_cfa/docs/LOS/FRA/Reading 36.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Be skeptical of non-GAAP measures.
+💡 CFA Exam Tip ✍️:Be skeptical of non-GAAP measures.
 Always check the reconciliation back to the GAAP numbers and understand *what* management excluded and *why*.
 Does their explanation make sense, or are they just trying to hide bad news?

 </div>
 </div>